elucian/bee/syntax/inference.md

 -- create one list of integers make t := (1,2);

--- create one list of ASCII chars make l := ('a','b');
+-- create one list of symbols
+make l := ('a','b');

--- create an Array with capacity of 4 make d := [1,2,3,4];
+-- create an Array with capacity of 4 integers make d := [1,2,3,4];

--- create an Array with capacity of 10
+-- create an Array with capacity of 10 real numbers make e := [0.0](10);
--- all elements initialized with 0.0
-make e := [0.0](10);

--- create a data set of integer make s := {1,2,3,4};
+-- create a data set of integers make s := {1,2,3,4};

--- create a hash map
+-- create a hash map of (Z:U)
 make c := {(1:"storage"),(2:"string")};

--- create a complex data structure make  b := {name:'Goliath', age:'30'};
+-- create an object with two attributes make  b := {name:'Goliath', age:30};

 ```